gsmainclusivetechlab/mmapi-php-sdk/README.md

 Other optional functions available for `MobileMoney` class are:

 -   `setCallbackUrl()` - URL for your application where you want MobileMoney API to push data as a `PUT` request.
-This is optional; if you wish to specify different callback urls for different use cases, you can pass the callback url with each request.
+This is optional; if you wish to specify different callback urls for different use cases, you can pass the callback url with each request seperately.
 -   `setSecurityLevel()` - When making API requests, this property is used to specify the type of authentication to be used.
 If not set the default is set to `SecurityLevel::DEVELOPMENT`.
 Value can be one of the following
     -   `SecurityLevel::DEVELOPMENT` - Uses Basic authentication for requests.
     -   `SecurityLevel::STANDARD` - Uses OAuth2 authentication for requests.